emagiz/emdocs/mds/microlearning/intermediate-defining-your-message-structures-index.md

 <div class="ez-academy">
 	<div class="ez-academy__body">
 		<main class="master">
-	<h2 class="title">Mendix Connectivity</h2>
+	<h2 class="title">Defining your message structures</h2>
     <p>
-       In this course we will focus on connecting Mendix with eMagiz with the help of the eMagiz Mendix Connector.
+       In this course we will learn more with regards to how you can best define your message structures.
+	   In this course, we will build on what we learned in the crash courses to enable you to successfully define data models and accompanying message structures
         </br></br>
         - Total time: between 15 and 30 minutes
         </br>